-Are dental crowns necessary after a root canal?
+Are dental crowns necessary after a root canal procedure?

 Yes.
 Most, if not all, root canal procedures include a dental crown placement.
-Placing a crown after a root canal will ensure that your tooth’s structure is stable and will not be further damaged.
-Your tooth is more susceptible to permanent tooth sensitivity and further infections without a dental crown after a root canal.
+Placing a crown after a root canal treatment will ensure that your tooth’s structure is stable.
+The new crown will protect against further damage as well.
+Your tooth is more susceptible to permanent tooth sensitivity and new infections without a crown placement after a root canal procedure.

 How long do dental crowns last?

 Dental crowns typically last about 15 years.
-Dental crowns can last up to 30 years if maintained properly with a great oral health routine.
+Dental crowns can last up to 30 years if you properly keep up with a great oral health routine.
 Diligent brushing and flossing, as well as using mouthwash will greatly increase the lifespan of your dental crown.